praisethemoon/blog/src/posts/2023/12/type-c.md

 Now that the goals have been set, let's look at the language itself.

 # Type-C
-Type is multi-paradgim language.
+Type-C is multi-paradgim language.
 It is a statically typed language with support for both interface oriented and functional programming.
 It is designed to be an application-level language, similar to python or modern JavaScript.

-- Interface oriented programming (extend interface rather than classes)
+- Interface oriented programming: extend interface rather than classes.
-- Functional programming (first class functions, closures, variadic types, etc)
+- Functional programming: First class functions, closures, variadic types, etc.
-- Static and Strong typing (type inference, type annotations)
+- Static and Strong typing: type inference, type annotations, generics, etc.
+- Duck typing: Type compatibility is based on the structure of the type rather than the name.
-- Concurrency (through processes, not to be confused with OS processes however)
+- Concurrency: through processes (agents), not to be confused with OS processes however.
-- No Exceptions, Algebraic data types are used for error handling.
+- No Exceptions: Algebraic data types are used for error handling.
-- FFI (to C, and other languages)
+- FFI: to C, using shared objects, similar to Lua.
+- No RTTI: No run-time type information.
+Or rather, a very minimal amount of RTTI.
+- Embeddable: The language should be embeddable in other applications, such as games.

+Type-C will run on top of `Type-V`, a separate project, which is the Virtual Machine.
+The current VM implementation is register based, written in C99.
+The VM itself is very basic at the moment, but as the project gets in shape, more features will be added, most notably, a JIT.

 ## Interface-what?
 Interface oriented programming is a paradigm where the focus is on the interfaces between components.
 The idea is that the interfaces are more important than the implementation.
 This is in contrast to object oriented programming where the focus is on the objects and their implementation.